clara-de-andrade/types-and-cats/README.md

 - [ ] write an appendix on how to install Coq and view the repository on an IDE (VS Code, preferably)
 - [ ] translate the notes to English

-- to learn about Coq:
+- learn more about Coq:
   + [ ] scopes
   + [ ] tactics